-3. Provide a summary of the issues raised by I&APs and an indication of the manner in which the issues were incorporated, or the reasons for not including them.

-(The detailed outcomes of this process, including copies of the supporting documents and inputs must be included in a Comments and Response Report to be attached to the BAR (see note below) as Appendix F).
+- 3. Provide a summary of the issues raised by I&APs and an indication of the manner in which the issues were incorporated, or the reasons for not including them. - (The detailed outcomes of this process, including copies of the supporting documents and inputs must be included in a Comments and Response Report to be attached to the BAR (see note below) as Appendix F).

-Please refer to Appendix F7 of the draft BAR for the Initial comments received and responses and refer to Appendix F10 for the Pre-Application BAR comments received and responses.
-The initial comments and responses report are attached as Appendix F8 of the draft BAR, and the comments and responses report for the Pre-Application BAR is attached as Appendix 11 of the draft BAR.
+Please refer to Appendix F7 of the Final BAR for the Initial comments received and responses and refer to Appendix F10 for the Pre-Application BAR comments received and responses.
+The initial comments and responses report are attached as Appendix F8 of the Final BAR, and the comments and responses report for the Pre-Application BAR is attached as Appendix F11 of the Final BAR.
+The comments received on the Draft BAR are attached as Appendix F12 and the responses to these comments are attached as Appendix F13.